McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/mermaid.en.md

 title = "Mermaid"
 +++

-The `mermaid` shortcode generates diagrams and flowcharts from text in a similar manner as Markdown, using the [Mermaid](https://mermaidjs.github.io/) library.
+The `mermaid` shortcode generates diagrams and flowcharts from text in a similar manner as Markdown using the [Mermaid](https://mermaidjs.github.io/) library.

 ````mermaid {align="center" zoom="true"}
 graph LR;